DomiKamu/OhmerPrems/README.md

 ------

-###### IMPORTANT - ABOUT INSTALLATION: from your "***documents/Rack/plugins***" directory, never touch "***Ohmer***" subdirectory if exists (in case you're already using regular Ohmer Modules, like KlokSpid, Metriks, RKD, Splitter 1x9, etc), so please understand "***OhmerPrems***" is a SEPARATE plugin and never replace (or merge) with existing "***Ohmer***" directory, anyway!
-PLEASE ALWAYS USE DIRECTORY NAMES PROVIDED FROM RESPECTIVE DOWNLOADED .ZIP FILES TO AVOID PROBLEMS!
+###### IMPORTANT - ABOUT INSTALLATION: from your "***documents/Rack/plugins***" directory, if existing, never touch "***Ohmer***" subdirectory (in case you're already using regular "Ohmer Modules", like KlokSpid, Metriks, RKD, etc), so please understand "***OhmerPrems***" is a SEPARATE plugin and never replace (or merge) with existing "***Ohmer***", anyway!
+PLEASE ALWAYS USE DIRECTORY NAMES PROVIDED FROM RESPECTIVE DOWNLOADED .ZIP FILES TO AVOID ISSUES!

-"***OhmerPrems***" subdirectory hosts either free or full version (simply delete existing "OhmerPrems" directory first, then replace it by provided from downloaded full version .zip archive file).
+"***OhmerPrems***" subdirectory hosts either free or full version (simply delete existing "OhmerPrems" directory first, then replace it by provided from downloaded full version .zip archive file, for OhmerPrems members).

-When installed, from Rack's browser, QuadPercs module (and any OhmerPrems module) is listed from "Ohmer Modules".
-QuadPercs module is also listed from "Drum" and "Quad" tags/categories.
+When installed, from Rack's browser, QuadPercs module is listed from "Ohmer Modules".
+QuadPercs module is also listed from "Drum" and "Quad" when you're browsing by tags.

 ------

 Hi!
 I'm enjoyed to present you my first *OhmerPrems* module: **QuadPercs**

-Basically, QuadPercs is a 10 HP **quad-channel drum** module, providing 4 independent drum/percussion channels, each having its own drum machine (and its related instrument).
+Basically, QuadPercs is a 10 HP **quad-channel drum** module, providing 4 independent drum/percussion channels, each having its own (sample-based) drum machine, and its related instrument.

 QuadPercs module is available from OhmerPrems plugin, as both:

 - free version (limited to 4 drum machines) to any who want to try it (fully usable, no other limitation).
 - full version, reserved to *OhmerPrems* members.

-Full version offers all 16 drum machines (instead of 4 provided by free edition).

 Free version: Oberheim DMX, LinnDrum, Roland 707, and Roland 808 (for a total of 90 instruments).

 Full version: Oberheim DMX, Drumulator, Korg KR-55, Korg Minipops, LinnDrum, Roland R8, Roland 606, Roland 626, Roland 707, Roland 808, Roland 909, Yamaha RX5, Yamaha RY-30, Casio RZ-1, Alesis SR-16, and E-MU XL-7, for a **total of 369 instruments!**

-QuadPercs embeds all drum samples (44.1 kHz 16-bit mono, streamed from RAM for best performance), with anti-pop feature (to avoid bad noise when you're changing drum machine and/or instrument).
+QuadPercs embeds all drum samples (44.1 kHz 16-bit mono, streamed from RAM for best performance), with anti-pop feature (to avoid bad noised when you're changing drum machine and/or its instrument).

 **VERY IMPORTANT: QuadPercs operates at 44100Hz only!** if Rack engine is set to another sample rate, the module is automatically disabled: all channel LEDs are turned on, and its dot-matrix display indicates "44100Hz", because internal samples are 44100Hz only (no internal re-sampling yet).
 Changing Rack's sample rate to 44100Hz will return QuadPercs module(s) as operational.